 Protecting Your Brand in Kuwait

 Kuwait is one of the Gulf’s most active trademark jurisdictions — with over 200,000 trademarks on register and a well-established enforcement framework.
-Whether you’re a foreign business entering the Kuwaiti market or a local company protecting a growing brand, securing trademark rights early is one of the most iSmportant steps you can take.
+Whether you’re a foreign business entering the Kuwaiti market or a local company protecting a growing brand, securing trademark rights early is one of the most important steps you can take.
 This guide walks you through the entire process — the legal basis, who can apply, what documents you’ll need, how long it takes, and exactly what it costs — so you can make informed decisions about protecting your intellectual property in Kuwait.

-| Key point: In Kuwait, trademark protection runs from your filing date, not the date your certificate is issued Every week you delay is a week your brand goes unprotected — even during the months-long examination process. |
+Key point: In Kuwait, trademark protection runs from your filing date, not the date your certificate is issued Every week you delay is a week your brand goes unprotected — even during the months-long examination process.

 What Is a Trademark in Kuwait?